supabase/supabase/DEVELOPERS.md

 If you are working on the docs site ([supabase.com/docs](https://supabase.com/docs)), please refer to this [developers guide](https://github.com/supabase/supabase/tree/master/apps/reference/DEVELOPERS.md).

-You must be using NPM 7 or higher.

 ### Fork the repository

 To contribute code to Supabase, you must fork the [Supabase Repository](https://github.com/supabase/supabase).